 - By Susan Nicholson Seven-Day Menu Planner

-Plan ahead: Save enough strawberry sauce for Saturday.
+Plan ahead: Save enough dessert for Friday.

 Easy Entertaining Saturday